krukowskid/krukowskid.github.io/_posts/2024-10-30-AKS-Best-Practices-Availability-Zones.md

 # Conclusion

-Unfortunately, there is no option to fine-tune all settings in the AKS managed Virtual Machine Scale Set yet, but I hope that above nformation clarifies these aspects for you!
+Unfortunately, AKS doesn’t yet offer the ability to fine-tune all settings within the managed Virtual Machine Scale Sets.
+However, I hope this post clarifies these aspects and helps you make the right decisions when setting up your cluster!